-Boundaryless Organization, as the word implies, is an organization that has no boundaries.
+Boundaryless Organization, as the word implies, is an organization with no boundaries.
 Normally, a company has a structure and a set of hierarchies.
 But a boundaryless organization has no or minimal structure and hierarchies.
 This term belongs to Jack Welch, who developed this concept during his tenure as CEO of General Electric (GE).

 The primary goal of such organizations is to ensure greater flexibility and responsiveness, as well as a smooth flow of information and ideas.
 Such organizations form self-governing and cross-functional teams around their core activities, thus enabling them to achieve greater integration and coordination.